Opening – Settlement and Kahalii

-Concerts at Hafnarborg – Autumn/Winter 2023
+Concerts at Hafnarborg – Autumn/Winter 2024

-Concerts Autumn/Winter 2023
+Concerts Autumn/Winter 2024

-September 1st at 6 p.m.
+September 20th at 6 p.m.

 Afternoon Concert

-September 5th at 12 p.m.
+October 1st at 12 p.m.

 Midday Concert

-October 3rd at 12 p.m.
+October 18th at 6 p.m.

 Midday Concert

-October 13th at 6 p.m. (new date)
+November 22nd at 6 p.m.

 Afternoon Concert

-November 7th at 12 p.m.
+December 3rd at 12 p.m.

 Midday Concert

-Autumn Exhibition 2024 – Call for Proposals
+Autumn Exhibiton 2025 – Call for Proposals

 By calling for proposals, the objective is to collaborate with different curators, who submit compelling proposals for an exhibition, as well as creating a platform for emerging curators to present their ideas.
 For this reason, curators who are new to the field are encouraged to send in their proposals.
 In years past, the programme has proven its worth, as it has produced diverse and thought-provoking exhibitions, which have been well received all around.

-The call is for group exhibitions connecting artists or artworks through their subject matter, artistic method and/or other ideas, but exhibitions analysing or focusing on a specific aspect of one artist’s work will also be considered.
+The call is for group exhibitions connecting artists (up to eight persons) or artworks through their subject matter, artistic method and/or other ideas, but exhibitions analysing or focusing on a specific aspect of one artist’s work will also be considered.
 Proposals for exhibitions of contemporary artists’ works or exhibitions entailing historical analysis are welcome as well.
 The Director and Art Council of Hafnarborg will review the proposals and select the winning proposal.

 Applications are only accepted via email at [email protected] (see below).